Tens of thousands protest in Spain over gang rape acquittal - Journal du Cameroun

-Tens of thousands of people took to the streets in Spain on Saturday to protest against the acquittal of five men of gang raping an 18-year-old woman at Pamplona’s bull-running festival.
+Tens of thousands of Spaniards took to the streets of Pamplona Saturday to protest against the acquittal of five men accused of gang raping an 18-year-old woman at the city’s bull-running festival.

 In Pamplona itself, police said that “between 32,000 and 35,000 people” took part in a demonstration on Saturday, rallying under the slogan “it’s not sexual abuse, it’s rape”.